Callicarpa japonica

 - Leaf Description:

-- The leaves are medium-green in color, elliptic to ovate in shape, simple, and appear opposite in arrangement.
-The leaf is smooth with a pointed tip, and the margins are serrated.
-They measure 2 to 5 inches long and are 1.5 to 2 inches wide.
+- Medium-green in color, elliptic to ovate in shape, simple, and appear opposite in arrangement.
+The leaf is smooth with a pointed tip, the margins are serrated. and the veins are pinnate.
+Below the leaves are yellowish glands.
+Leaves measure 2 to 5 inches long and are 1.5 to 2 inches wide.
 In the fall, the leaves' color changes to yellow-green with a purplish tint before leaf drop.

 -